Eyre & Spottiswoode: "The Printers' Battalion"

 The 2nd City of London Rifle Volunteer Corps was founded in 1860 as one of many such regiments raised in response to an invasion scare.
 Recruited in the Fleet Street area, largely from Eyre & Spottiswoode's printing works, it was known as "the Printers' Battalion".
 Among the first officers to be commissioned into the unit were George A. Spottiswoode and William Spottiswoode.
 When the unit became the 6th Battalion London Regiment (City of London Rifles) in the new Territorial Force in 1908, G Company was still mainly recruited from the company's employees.

 The Protocols of the Elders of Zion

 In 1920, the firm was the first in the United Kingdom to print a translation of the notorious antisemitic text The Protocols of the Elders of Zion, with the additional title The Jewish Peril.
-Norman Cohn points out that a distinction is to be made between the printer and the publisher of the same name.
-The book, or rather pamphlet, shows it was printed by "EYRE & SPOTTISWOODE, LTD.".
-It seems that this edition of the Protocols was printed to private commission and therefore bears the imprint of the printers, Eyre & Spottiswoode Ltd[.], instead of a publisher's imprint.
-The firm of Eyre & Spottiswoode (Publishers) Ltd was not founded until April 1929.
+Norman Cohn said that a distinction is to be made between the printer and the publisher of the same name.
+The pamphlet, shows it was printed by "EYRE & SPOTTISWOODE, LTD.".
+It seems that this edition of the Protocols was printed to private commission and therefore bears the imprint of the printers, Eyre & Spottiswoode Ltd, instead of a publisher's imprint.
+The firm of Eyre & Spottiswoode (Publishers) Ltd was founded in April 1929.